8th Grade Math Curriculum – Standards, Lessons, Activities, Printable Worksheets

 Wondering how many lessons to have your child do each day?
 Our lesson planning worksheet can help you estimate.

 *Math Standards are defined by each state.
 Time4Learning bases its use of standards on the national bodies that recommend curriculum and standards and the interpretations of it by a sampling of states notably Florida, Texas, and California.
-Time4Learning's third grade math help provides an interactive 3rd grade math help, lesson plans useful for helping most third grade math students with their math problems around the country and world.
-One Feature of Time4Learning is access to lesson plans and help at both the grade above and below that a student is working at so a student who enrolls in the third grade math program but who finds, for example, the fractions too difficult can get math help by clicking down to the second grade math fractions level
+Time4Learning’s eighth grade math curriculum provides lesson plans useful for helping most eighth grade math students with their math problems around the country and world.
+One Feature of Time4Learning is access to lesson plans and help at both the grade above and below that a student is working at so a student who enrolls in the eighth grade math program but who finds, for example, the fractions too difficult can get math help by clicking down to the seventh grade math fractions level

 Time4Learning has been refined through years of feedback from educators, parents, and students.
 Eighth grade subjects are organized into chapters composed of interactive lessons, printable worksheets, quizzes and tests.
 Eighth graders are guided through the activities at their own pace by an automated system.